conreality/ddk.conreality.org/intro.rst

 Conreality platform to new hardware architectures and development boards.

-Conreality device drivers are userspace abstractions that are implemented primarily in the OCaml programming language, with minor bits of lower-level C/C++ language glue as needed.
+Conreality device drivers are userspace abstractions that are implemented primarily in the C++ programming language.

 The device drivers at this level do not generally deal with raw hardware itself, but rather low-level system interfaces exposed by the kernel.
 For